 At And Near Wheatland Farm

 There’s lots to do at Wheatland Farm.
 Start by taking your coffee on the veranda.
-Or if there’s family mayhem to escape and you’re not ‘on duty’, try the quiet of the Turbine Room.
-Need clear water between you and the world?
-Take the paddle boards and boat on the wildlife pond… Then there are bikes to borrow , outdoor chess/draughts to play, a mown court for badminton/volleyball, or ask us about a free guided nature walk.
+Or if there’s family holiday mayhem to escape and you’re not ‘on duty’, try the quiet of the Turbine Room.
+Need clear water between you and the rest of the world?
+Take the paddle boards and boat on the wildlife pond and look for summer dragonflies… Then there are bikes to borrow , outdoor chess/draughts to play, a mown court for badminton/volleyball, or ask us about a free guided nature walk around Wheatland Farm.
 At the end of the day, relax on Honeysuckle Lodge’s veranda and watch the birds at the feeder.
-Or just enjoy a BBQ or camp fire in the meadow.
+Or just enjoy a BBQ or camp fire in the meadow – there’s a dedicated shared camp fire area, complete with hand wash facilities, picnic table with seating, and a stone preparation table.

-Half a mile up the road (just 2 mins on one of Wheatland Farm’s bikes) you’ll find a small and genuinely rural farm shop.
+Half a mile up the road (just 2 mins on one of Wheatland Farm’s bikes) you’ll find a small and genuinely rural farm shop run by Fiona and her family.
 Try excellent home cooked food here, or just a coffee.
 Winkleigh village is two miles away from Wheatland Farm (less than 10 mins on a bike, or about 25 minutes walk) with a good butcher who also sells local milk and veg.
-In Winkleigh square you’ll find the Kings Arms Pub, a convenience store, post office, and around the corner don’t miss Catkin Blooms, a florist and gift shop.
+In Winkleigh square you’ll find the Kings Arms Pub, the Seven Stars pub, a convenience store, post office, and around the corner don’t miss Catkin Blooms, an eco friendly florist and gift shop.

-Attractions close to Wheatland Farm include RHS Rosemoor (11 miles), Dartmoor (11 miles to the south), Devon’s Tarka Trail (great for cyclng – try starting at the Puffing Billy, 13 miles from the farm), kayaking, historic Exeter etc etc. We keep a running list of things to do within 30 miles of Wheatland Farm, including ideas that are ‘good for kids’ and ‘time for me’, so please explore these pages on our website.
+Day out type attractions close to Wheatland Farm’s eco lodges include RHS Rosemoor (11 miles), Dartmoor (11 miles to the south of the farm), Devon’s Tarka Trail (great for cycling – try starting at the Puffing Billy, 13 miles from the farm), kayaking at Bideford or Exeter, Exeter’s historic attractions etc etc. We keep a running list of things to do within 30 miles of Wheatland Farm, including ideas that are ‘good for kids’ and ‘time for me’, so please explore these pages on the Wheatland Farm website.
 We appreciate most people will be driving, and that’s understandable, but you’ll find public transport options and ideas too.
+This is an eco lodge holiday after all.
+Maybe you’d enjoy a day off from driving?

 Dogs are welcome too!

 Your dogs are welcome with us at Wheatland Farm!
-There’s plenty of space to exercise them (though we may ask you to keep them under close control in the bird breeding season).
+There’s plenty of space to exercise them (though we do asks they are kept on a lead outside the lodges).
 Lots of Devon’s pubs and attractions are dog friendly too.

 Wheatland Farm Small Print